PROGRAMME OVERVIEW

 Ministerial Roundtable: Food Sovereignty – Exploring National Approaches to Accelerating the Food Systems Transition

-Lead: Italy and Africa Union
+Lead: Italy and Ethiopia

 11:00 - 12:50 | Room CR1